NETWAYS/foreman-training/configmanagement/03_puppet.md

 This will run the agent in test mode (one time in foreground with verbose output) so you will see the changes configured in the puppet class.

+An alternative would be to use "Run Puppet Once" on the host view to utilizie Remote Execution.

 ### Inspect the report of the Puppet agent run